Welcome to the John Mitchell research group

 Thanks to our Sponsors

 Who wins - mankind or AI?
-Can human experts predict solubility better than computers? is available Open Access in the Journal of Cheminformatics.
+Can human experts predict solubility better than computers? is available Open Access in the Journal of Cheminformatics (13 Dec 2017).

-Enzyme function and its evolution appears online ahead of its publication in Current Opinion in Structural Biology.
+Enzyme function and its evolution is published in Current Opinion in Structural Biology (27 Oct 2017).